 I first learned to knit at age 12, in a packed car on a family trip to Stratford, Ontario.
 I learned the long-tail cast on and the knit stitch, and I knit a long, long scarf before setting it down in favour of other assorted crafts – beading, sculpting, sewing, cross stitch.
 Years later, I was inspired to pick it up again when I saw a woman knitting on the bus.
 This time, I was ready to learn everything I could about this amazing craft.

 In my work, I strive to design garments and accessories that are both classic and modern, as well as flattering, comfortable, and above all wearable.
-I do my best to provide detailed, clear instructions so that you can have the most enjoyable knitting experience possible.
-I love knitting stockinette stitch.
+I do my best to provide detailed, clear instructions and lots of sizes so that you can have the most enjoyable experience possible and love what you create.

-In addition to knitting, I also love crochet, spinning, dyeing, weaving, and newly, quilting.
+In addition to knitting, I also crochet, spin, try to grow plants, and occasionally sew.
 I also adore anything to do with food and cooking.
-I take many of my photos with my Nikon D5100 and Sigma 30mm f/1.4.
+I take many of my photos with my Nikon D5100 and iPhone 6.
 I live in Toronto with my partner and a lot of yarn.

-Email me at cosmicpluto at gmail dot com.
+Email me at laura at laurachau dot com.